-Explore these other types of financial assistance when planning your college funds.
+Explore these other types of financial assistance when planning how to pay for college.

 The ACC Veterans Office is dedicated to helping our nation’s veterans receive both federal and state educational benefits.